 In this article, we’ll guide you through the process of determining your daily recommended protein intake based on your individual needs.

-Protein is the building blocks for muscle.
+Protein is the building block for muscle tissue.
 It’s made up of even smaller building blocks called amino acids.
-Your body needs protein to repair and rebuild the muscle tissue that breaks down during training.
+Your body needs these amino acids to repair and rebuild the proteins found in muscle tissue that break down during prolonged, intense exercise.

 Calculating Your Recommended Protein Intake

-The guideline that you’ll commonly hear for calculating recommended protein intake is pretty simple: one gram of protein per pound of body weight.
-For example, if you weigh 120 pounds, then the general consensus is that your daily protein intake should be 120 grams.
+The guideline that you’ll commonly hear for calculating the recommended protein intake is pretty simple: 1 gram of protein per pound of body weight.
+For example, if you weigh 120 pounds, the general consensus is that your daily protein intake should be 120 grams.

-While that’s a great starting point, remember that it’s only a rough guide.
+While that’s a great starting point, remember that it’s only a rough starting point that largely applies to active gym-goers and athletes.
 There are other variables that need to be accounted for before you decide how much protein you need each day.

-Keep in mind that activity level doesn’t just take into account how often you exercise or go to the gym, but also the type of work you do.
-If you’re spending most of the day sitting at a desk in front of a computer, then you’ll be considered more sedentary than those who are on their feet and moving around all day.
+Keep in mind that your activity level doesn’t just take into account how often you exercise or go to the gym, but also the type of work you do.
+If you spend most of the day sitting at a desk in front of a computer, you’re considered to be more sedentary than those who are on their feet and moving around all day, such as landscapers and construction workers.

 Ideal protein intake is also dependent on your goals.
-When it comes to fitness, there are three basic goals that most people are chasing — bulking, maintaining, and cutting.
-Each one will affect how much protein you need.
+When it comes to fitness, there are three basic goals that most people chase: bulking, maintaining, and cutting.
+Each one affects how much protein you need.

 Finally, there’s the cutting phase.
 Cutting means that you’re trying to lose fat while keeping as much muscle as possible.
 When you cut, you’re eating a calorie deficit, so the chance that you’ll lose muscle is higher.
 “During this special phase of calorie and carbohydrate restriction, protein needs increase to 1.8 to 2.0 grams of protein per kilogram body weight,” says Conolly-Schoonen.
 This will help minimize muscle loss as much as possible.